 The Great Horned Owl is a fierce hunter that prefers the sit-and-wait approach.
 Watching from a perch above, the owl will quietly swoop down on passing prey and seize its meal.
 The talons of this owl can extend to a size of 4x8 inches and can close down on its prey with the force of almost thirty pounds.
 Its wing feathers are comb-like with a soft fringe that helps reduces the sound of air rushing through them; as such the Great Horned Owl is more apt to glide than flap its wings.
 Such a maneuver makes it almost impossible for prey to hear it advance.

 Great Horned owls start nesting in January, raising their families in the dead of winter.
 The female will incubate the eggs while her mate brings her food.
 Within a month, up to five eggs will hatch and the owlets will be closely guarded by their parents.
 Six weeks after hatching, the owlets will leave the nest and walk around.
-In another three weeks, the young owls with already have learned to fly.
+In another three weeks, the young owls will already have learned to fly.
 The parents will continue to feed and care for their offspring for several months, often as late as October.
 It is wise to stay away from young owls and their nests as Great Horned Owls are not afraid to attack if they feel their family is threatened.

 There aren't many birds or mammals that prey on the Great Horned Owl, but it does have its threats.
 Like most species, man plays a role in threatening the population of Great Horned owls.
 Loss of habitat through urban sprawl decreases the owl’s nesting and hunting territories.
 Certain agricultural practices such as the use of insecticides and pesticides can harm owls that feed on the insects and rodents, reducing their natural food supply.
 We do our part to protect these owls by purchasing and conserving land.
 In doing so, we provide a stable habitat for them for generations to come.
 You can do your part to preserve their home by supporting our efforts to continue to buy land.

 The call of the Great Horned owl is a classic sound of the wild and can be heard from miles away.
 The sounds made by the owl vary with its mood and temperament.
 When calling for its mate, it makes a "who hoo, who hoo" sound.
 If aggravated, the owl will "clack" with its beak.
 Young owls will "shriek" or scream for attention.